wenliwen64/datafrenzy/content/pages/bookshelf.md

 9. Accelerated C++. by Koenig & Moo

-10. Learn Python the Hard way. by Shqw
+10. Learn Python the Hard way. by Shaw

 11. PHP/MySQL. by Murach